doctorfree/MusicPlayerPlus/README.md

 Download additional lyrics with the command `mpplus -L`.

-Activate the YAMS scrobbler for Last.FM with the command `mpplus -Y`.
+Activate the YAMS scrobbler for Last.fm with the command `mpplus -Y`.

 Analysis and retrieval of audio-based information can be performed with the command `mpplus -X 'query'` where 'query' is a Beets library query.